AnanthaRamanujan-SM/opennms-tutorials-1_training/session3/Exercise-3-1.md

 ![alt text](../session3/images/mibbrowser-sendlinkdowntrap.png "Figure mibbrowser-sendlinkdowntrap.png")

-Send a down tap several times and then look at the OpenNMS event list to see that the traps have arrived as Agent Interface Down (linkDown Trap) events with WARNING severity.
+Send a `linkDown`  tap several times and then look at the OpenNMS event list to see that the traps have arrived as `Agent Interface Down (linkDown Trap)` events with WARNING severity.

 http://localhost:8980/opennms/event/list

 ![alt text](../session3/images/onms-eventlist1.png "Figure onms-eventlist1.png")

-On a separate tab, open the OpenNMS alarm list and you should see a single WARNING Alarm Agent Interface Down (linkDown Trap)  with a count of events.
+On a separate tab, open the `OpenNMS alarm list` and you should see a single WARNING `Alarm Agent Interface Down (linkDown Trap)`  with a count of events.

 ![alt text](../session3/images/onms-alarmlist1.png "Figure onms-alarmlist1.png")